 Troubleshoot an Orchestrator

-You may run into orchestrator issues at installation, activation, or during general use.
+You may run into orchestrator issues during installation, activation, or general use.
 This article contains common troubleshooting steps you can take to resolve those issues.

 If you’re having issues installing an orchestrator, first verify that the system the orchestrator is installed on meets the minimum system requirements.